kai687/sphinxawesome-theme/docs/how-to/use.rst

 Theme and extension options
 ---------------------------

-You can control some aspects of the theme by modifying the ``html_theme_options`` dictionary in the Sphinx configuration file :file:`conf.py`.
+You can configure the theme by modifying the ``html_theme_options`` dictionary in the Sphinx configuration file :file:`conf.py`.
 The options and their default values are shown below.